Tipsy Coffee Cakelettes and Peach Infused Bourbon

 cocktail base as well as a drunken infused fruit to be used in a myriad of other recipes

 Infuse the peaches for at least 1 week.
 Mine soaked for about 3 months - but truly, a week's infusion is fine.
 Strain the peaches from the bourbon using a fine-mesh strainer and/or cheesecloth that's been rinsed in cool water.
 Save the peaches in either a freezer bag or freezer safe container and freeze or refrigerate for other uses.
 The peaches have been in alcohol so they never truly freeze but become semi-slushy.
 You can keep them in the freezer for almost a year!
 When ready to use the bourbon-infused peaches chop the peaches and use the liquid that remains to drizzle over cakes or whatever treats your making.
 That liquid is full of peach and bourbon flavors - too good to go to waste.
 This is why I call the cakes, Tipsy Cakelettes.
 A sort of riff on the

 - 2 Ripe Peaches - pitted and small dice

-- 1 Box Pillsbury Purely Simple White Cake Mix

-- or cake mix of choice
+- 1 Box Pillsbury Purely Simple White Cake Mix - or cake mix of choice

 - 1 Stick Unsalted Butter - softened

-- 3 Large Eggs - lightly beaten
+- 3 Large Eggs - lightly beatened

 - 3/4 Cup Milk - Whole, Low-Fat or Non-Fat it's your choice